Authored by the expert who managed and guided the team behind the Laos Property Pack

 Is it realistic to exit with profit in Vientiane as of 2026?

-The estimated minimum holding period in Vientiane that most often makes exiting with profit realistic is around five to seven years, which gives you time to absorb transaction costs and benefit from rental income along the way.
+The minimum holding period in Vientiane that most often makes exiting with profit realistic is around 5 to 7 years, because transaction costs are high, the buyer pool is limited, and price appreciation tends to be uneven and patient rather than fast.

 What sources have we used to write this blog article?